-Figure 239: Configuring Settings for Remote Logging of Error Messages
+Figure 256: Configuring Settings for Remote Logging of Error Messages

-Transfer Protocol
+Transfer Protocol Alerts

-Sending Simple Mail Use the Administration > Log > SMTP page to alert system administrators of problems by sending SMTP (Simple Mail Transfer Protocol) email messages when Alerts triggered by logging events of a specified level.
+Sending Simple Mail Use the Administration > Log > SMTP page to alert system administrators of problems by sending SMTP (Simple Mail Transfer Protocol) email messages when triggered by logging events of a specified level.
 The messages are sent to specified SMTP servers on the network and can be retrieved using POP or IMAP clients.

-- SMTP Status Enables/disables the SMTP function.
-(Default: Enabled) - Severity Sets the syslog severity threshold level (see table on page 380) used to trigger alert messages.
+SMTP Status - Enables/disables the SMTP function.
+(Default: Enabled)

+- ◆ Severity Sets the syslog severity threshold level (see table on page 408) used to trigger alert messages.
 All events at this level or higher will be sent to the configured email recipients.
 For example, using Level 7 will report all events from level 7 to level 0.
-(Default: Level 7) - Email Source Address Sets the email address used for the "From" field in alert messages.
+(Default: Level 7) - ◆ Email Source Address Sets the email address used for the "From" field in alert messages.
 You may use a symbolic email address that identifies the switch, or the address of an administrator responsible for the switch.

-- Email Destination Address Specifies the email recipients of alert messages.
-You can specify up to five recipients. - ◆ Server IP Address Specifies a list of up to three recipient SMTP servers.
+(Range: 1-41 characters) - ◆ Email Destination Address Specifies the email recipients of alert messages.
+You can specify up to five recipients.
+(Range: 1-41 characters) - Server IP Address Specifies a list of up to three recipient SMTP servers.
 IPv4 or IPv6 addresses may be specified.
 The switch attempts to connect to the listed servers in sequential order if the first server fails to respond.

-For host name-to-IP address translation to function properly, host name lookup must be enabled ("Configuring General DNS Service Parameters" on page 623), and one or more DNS servers specified (see "Configuring a List of Name Servers" on page 626, or "Configuring Static DNS Host to Address Entries" on page 627).
+For host name-to-IP address translation to function properly, host name lookup must be enabled ("Configuring General DNS Service Parameters" on page 693), and one or more DNS servers specified (see "Configuring a List of Name Servers" on page 696, or "Configuring Static DNS Host to Address Entries" on page 697).